Real-Serious-Games/C-Sharp-Promise/README.md

 		.Done(result => ...);  // Result from previous ascync operation skips over the *Do* and is passed through.

-## Promises that have no Results
+## Promises that have no Results (a non-value promise)

 What about a promise that has no result?
 This represents an asynchronous operation that promises only to complete, it doesn't promise to yield any value as a result.
+I call this a non-value promise, as opposed to a value promise, which is a promise that does yield a value.
 This might seem like a curiousity but it is actually very useful for sequencing visual effects.

-For this there is a non-generic version of Promise. `Promise` is very similar to `Promise<T>` and implements the same, except non-generic, interfaces: `IPromise` and `IPendingPromise`.
+`Promise` is very similar to `Promise<T>` and implements the similar interfaces: `IPromise` and `IPendingPromise`.

-`Promise<T>` functions that affect the resulting value, such as `Transform`, have no relevance for the non-generic promise and have been removed.
+`Promise<T>` functions that affect the resulting value, such as `Transform`, have no relevance for the non-value promise and have been removed.

 As an example consider the chaining of animation and sound effects as we often need to do in *game development*:

 	RunAnimation("Foo")							// RunAnimation returns a promise that .Then(() => RunAnimation("Bar"))		// is resolved when the animation is complete.
 		.Then(() => PlaySound("AnimComplete"));

+## Convert a value promise to a non-value promise

+From time to time you might want to convert a value promise to a non-value promise or vice versa.
+Both `Promise` and `Promise<T>` have overloads of `Then` and `ThenAll` that do this conversion.
+You just need to return the appropriate type of promise (for `Then`) or enumerable of promises (for `ThenAll`).

+As an example consider a recursive link extractor and file downloader function:

+	public IPromise DownloadAll(string url)
+	{
+		return DownloadURL(url)						// Yields a value, the HTML text downloaded.
+			.Transform(html => ExtractLinks(html))	// Convert HTML into an enumerable of links.
+			.ThenAll(links =>						// Process each link.
+			{
+				// Determine links that should be followed, then follow them. var linksToFollow = links.Where(link => IsLinkToFollow(link));
+				var linksFollowing = linksToFollow.Select(link => DownloadAll(link));

+				// Determine links that are files to be downloaded, then download them. var linksToDownload = links.Where(link => IsLinkToDownload(link));
+				var linksDownloading = linksToDownload.Select(link => DownloadFile(link));

+				// Return an enumerable of promises.
+				// This combines the recursive link following and any files we want to download.
+				// Because we are returning an enumerable of non-value promises, the resulting
+				// chained promises is also non-value.
+				return linksToFollow.Concat(linksDownloading);
+			});
+	}

+Usage:

+	DownloadAll("www.somewhere.com")
+		.Done(() =>
+			Console.WriteLine("Recursive download completed.");
+		);

 ## Running a Sequence of Operations